Mona Simpson: Novels

-Simpson's novels are fictional and drawn from life experiences.
+Simpson's novels are drawn from life experiences.
 Her first novel, Anywhere But Here (1986), was a critical and popular success, winning a Whiting Award.
 In describing her intentions for the novel, Simpson stated:

 I wanted to write about American mythologies, American yearnings that might be responses, delayed or exaggerated but in some way typical, to the political and social truths of our part of the world in our century.
 But I wrote very personally about one family.
 I think it takes a long time before a crisis—like AIDS—enters the culture to a point where responses exist in a character, where personal gestures are both individual and resonant in a larger way.It was adapted as the 1999 film Anywhere But Here, starring Susan Sarandon and Natalie Portman.
 Simpson published a sequel, The Lost Father (1992).

 A Regular Guy (1996) explores the strained relationship of a Silicon Valley tycoon with a daughter born out of wedlock, whom he did not acknowledge.
 Off Keck Road (2000), portraying decades in the lives of three women in the Midwest, was a finalist for the PEN/Faulkner Award and won the Chicago Tribune Heartland Prize.
 Stacey D'Erasmo said, "Off Keck Road marks the place where origin leaves off and improvisation begins".
 My Hollywood was published in 2011.
 It explores the complex relationships, issues of class, and perspectives of two women, Claire, a European-American composer in her 30s and mother of one son, and Lola, her immigrant nanny from the Philippines.
 The nanny supports her own five children in the Philippines.
 The novel alternates between the voices of the two women, contrasting their worlds.
-Liesl Schillinger suggests that the novel is a "compassionate fictional exploration of this complicated global relationship, Simpson assesses the human cost that the child-care bargain exacts on the amah, on her employer and on the children of both".